- Plant onion sets, garlic, cabbage, collards, swiss chard and kale.

-This is a good time to aerate lawns; coring lawns subject to heavy traffic and/or clay soil will help to minimize compaction and improve rooting.
-Be sure to break up plugs.
+- Aerate lawns.
+Coring lawns, subject to heavy traffic and/or clay soil, will help to minimize compaction and improve rooting.

-Build a leaf pile and improve your garden soil.
-Here's our leafy how-to's:
+- Build a leaf pile and improve your garden soil.

-Fill your birdfeeders and birdbaths for our migrating friends flying south.
+- Fill your birdfeeders and birdbaths for migrating friends flying south.

 - Leave seed-bearing perennials – i.e., ornamental grasses, coneflower, sunflowers, black-eyed Susan – to feed the birds and to provide cover for beneficial insects over the winter.